-= Slow-curing epoxy resin Cannot be published due to non-disclosure agreement resin systems, of which one is also epoxy based (FCER3) while the other is polyurethane based (FCPUR).
+Table 2.2 lists the different resins used within this thesis.
+One slowly curing epoxy resin (SCER1) is used as a baseline for comparison with two fast-curing resin systems, of which one is also epoxy based (FCER3) while the other is polyurethane based (FCPUR).
 Since part of the work has been carried out within research projects with participation of industry, the exact names of the resins and manufacturers are confidential with the exception of the SCER1 resin.
 The naming scheme has been chosen similar to that used in Bernath et al. [15] in order to avoid misunderstandings when comparing results.